brandur/org/drafts/alerting.md

 errors, which caused it to go off randomly every day or two.
 Every time it did, an operator would have to go in, find the service that was causing the trouble, and compare its current error levels to historical records before deciding how to proceed.
-It didn't take long before operators were ignoring these false positives completely.
+It didn't take long before operators were ignoring these alarms completely, making them noisy and worthless.

 ### Treat Alarms as an Evolving System (#evolve)